The Skinny on Whole-Wheat Pasta

 Whole-wheat pasta used to be hard to stomach.
-Sure, it was good for you—loaded with vitamins and minerals and containing two to three times as much fiber as refined-wheat pasta—but the texture ranged from brittle to gummy while flavor traveled from bland to sour.
+Sure, it was good for you—loaded with vitamins and minerals and containing two to three times as much fibre as refined-wheat pasta—but the texture ranged from brittle to gummy while flavour traveled from bland to sour.

 The good news is that in recent years the quality of whole-wheat pasta, which is made from flour that uses the entire grain seed and contains slightly more protein than refined-wheat pasta, has improved considerably without sacrificing nutritional benefits.

 Today's high-quality whole-wheat pastas, which run from tan to light brown in appearance, have the same toothsome texture as the best refined-wheat pastas and either mimic their flavour or veer off in entirely new and delicious directions, hitting nutty and earthy notes.

 Labeling can be confusing.
 Some companies describe their whole-wheat pasta as made from “whole durum wheat” while others list “whole semolina.”
 Both describe coarsely ground whole durum wheat.
 Durum wheat, rich in protein and gluten, is the preferred wheat for pasta-making, whether refined white or whole wheat.
 (Whole wheat uses the entire wheat berry, while white pasta processes parts out.)
 Some whole-wheat pastas, like white pasta, are further enriched with riboflavin, niacin, folic acid and the like.